-When pandemic restrictions are not in effect, most appointments and consultations are scheduled over the phone but can also be made in person at the Legal Aid office.
+Most appointments and consultations are scheduled over the phone but can also be made in person at the Legal Aid office.
 When appropriate, a home visit may be scheduled.
 Older adults may also access legal services in person at community locations.
 Legal Aid provides appointments at Senior Coastsiders for those who live on the coast.
 Periodic clinics are scheduled at senior centers or senior housing complexes for some services, such as Advance Directives for Health Care.
-Legal Aid continues to work with Adult Protective Services (APS) and Aging and Adult Services' Elder Dependent Adult Protection Team (EDAPT) and has established a referral system for elder abuse cases.
-Currently, clients receive most assistance remotely through phone appointments with follow-up via mail or email.
-Video conferences are used for administrative hearings.
-Legal Aid is beginning to offer in person appointments if the clients prefer.
+Legal Aid continues to work with Adult Protective Services (APS) and Aging and Adult Services' EDAPT program and has established a referral system for elder abuse cases.

-11. Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA (please include new legal problem trends in your area).
-Discuss:
+13. Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA.
+Discuss (please include new trends of legal problems in your area):

-Housing, health care access, Social Security, Supplemental Security Income (SSI) and CAPI (Cash Assistance Program for Immigrants) benefits, elder abuse, and debt collection/contract disputes are the major issues handled.
-Other issues that are serious challenges for older adults in PSA 8 include financial abuse (e.g., scams, identity theft, fraud, title transfers, and inappropriate use of Power of Attorney), CalFresh (formerly Food Stamps), eviction of people who move in the homes of older adults and take advantage of their resources, Medi-Cal spousal impoverishment, public charge immigration issues, and reasonable accommodations.
+Housing, health care access, Social Security or Supplemental Security Income (SSI) benefits, elder abuse, and debt collection/contract disputes are the major issues handled.
+Other issues that are serious challenges for older adults in PSA 8 include financial abuse (e.g., scams, identity theft, fraud, reverse annuity mortgages, title transfers, and inappropriate use of Power of Attorney), CalFresh (formerly Food Stamps), eviction of people who move in the homes of older adults and take advantage of their resources, Medi-Cal spousal impoverishment, and reasonable accommodations.